 Sonoma State University MFT Program: Comprehensive Profile and Student Fit Analysis

+Sonoma State University is one of 71 BBS-approved MFT programs in California.
+Compare all 71 in our directory.
 Program data collected April 2026 from publicly available sources including the Sonoma State University Department of Counseling program pages, the SSU Catalog, and BBS records.
 Prospective students should verify all details directly with the program before applying.

 Program Snapshot